 Worker interactions and work tasks

-- Where the nature of work means you are not able to provide 4 square metres of space per person, you need to implement other measures to prevent the spread of COVID-19.
+- where the nature of work means you are not able to comply with these requirements, you need to implement other measures to prevent the spread of COVID-19.

 - facilitating working from home, where you can